silverhammermba/superuser/extras/answers.markdown

 	* Do two _nearly_ identical inputs produce _nearly_ identical outputs?
 Yes again.
 Take any input and add 1 to one of the bytes &ndash; the resulting checksum will also be 1 greater.
+2. Not provided, but here's a tip.
+To calculate the number of bits in a number, you need to take the **log base 2** of that number.
+There are online calculators that help you do this.